bcgov/wordpress/documentation/docs/guide/GettingStarted/deploy_locally.md

 ::: tip
 When Importing and Exporting databases with the `wp cli` This will be the link between the WordPress container and your local machine.
 :::
-::: warning
+::: warning Optional: Switching to Rancher Desktop
-If you are using Docker Desktop:
+If you are using Docker Desktop, you can switch to Rancher Desktop.
+This is not required, but it is recommended for a more stable experience.
+Rancher Desktop is a free and open-source desktop application that provides a Kubernetes environment for local development.
+It is an alternative to Docker Desktop and is designed to be lightweight and easy to use.

+If you want to use Rancher Desktop:

 - Uninstall Docker Desktop
 - Install and start Rancher Desktop: https://rancherdesktop.io/